 Industry is, of course, rife with waste.
 Whether it’s idle workers or unused materials that cannot be recycled or repurposed, the results are the same: a drag on productivity.
 This insistence on eliminating waste is where the idea of lean as a management system developed.

 Called lean manufacturing or lean production, the truth is that the lessons learned from this methodology can be universally applied.
 Lean manufacturing principles can help your business processes gain efficiencies and, as a result, become more effective and competitive in any marketplace.
-So, even if you’re not in the manufacturing business, you can still learn something from this methodology that changed the world.

 An Overview of Lean Manufacturing